 These programs allow an undergraduate student who has an excellent academic record to complete requirements for the baccalaureate, while also electing graduate courses.
 Some graduate work may satisfy undergraduate degree requirements (not to exceed 12 credit hours).
 Students typically enroll in 3 graduate credits per term but may enroll in additional graduate credit hours in a term with the approval of the graduate program director and the dean.
-A Combined BS/MS student may register for a maximum of 15 credit hours during any semester that he/she is registered for both graduate and undergraduate courses unless the dean who is responsible for the undergraduate program has given approval otherwise.
-In the Combined BS/MS Programs, BS and MS degrees may be completed in the same semester.
+A Combined BS/MS or BS/MBA student may register for a maximum of 15 total credit hours during any semester that he/she is registered for both graduate and undergraduate courses unless the dean who is responsible for the undergraduate program has given approval.
+Students will earn their undergraduate degree upon completion of all undergraduate requirements and will then continue with graduate study.

-Admissions Requirements for Accelerated Master’s Programs or the Combined Baccalaureate/Master’s Degree Program:
+Admissions Requirements for Accelerated Master’s Programs or the Combined Baccalaureate/Master’s Degree Programs:

 - Completion of an application for Graduate Admissions